mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 !!! warning "Limitations"
     This installation procedure is intended for users who want to quickly run Mathesar on their local machine without exposing it to the internet.

-    Please use the [Docker Compose installation documentation](../docker-compose/index.md) if you plan to expose Mathesar to the internet.
-We will be adding information setting up a production server to this documentation in [our next release](https://github.com/centerofci/mathesar/issues/3122)
+    For now, please use the [Docker Compose installation documentation](../docker-compose/index.md) if you plan to expose Mathesar to the internet.
+We will provide more information on how to use this installation method for production servers [soon](https://github.com/centerofci/mathesar/issues/3122).

 ## Prerequisites